sdpetrides/SAMCompare/README.md

 	- Records per Header
 	- Records
 	- Unmapped Alignments
+	- Uniquely Unmapped
+- Additional Features
+	- Lists FLAG, MAPQ, RNAME, POS, AS, and NM for headers that differ between files

 See Manual for an explanation of output.

 ##Version

+- Version 1.2 includes new statistics for each SAM and in the comparision of SAM files.
 - Version 1.1 reduces the memory usage by 50% and reduces runtime significantly and supports both paired end and single end reads.
 - Version 1.0 supports only paired end reads.